markmbaum/libode/README.md

 If these functions aren't enough, you can always write your own and call the `step()` function directly.

+**All output files** are written as double precision (64 bit) binary files.
+These can easily be read by, for example, python's `numpy.fromfile` function or matlab's `fread` function.
+Then the results can be analyzed and plotted.

 #### Flexibly Adapt the Time Step

 Some of the solvers have built-in adaptive time steppers.
 They automatically choose time steps by comparing the solution for a single step with that of an embedded, lower order solution for the step and computing an error estimate.
 The algorithm for this is well described in the books referenced above.
 If, however, there is another way that the time step should be chosen for a system, a new selection algorithm can be used with **any** of the solvers.
 If the virtual function `dt_adapt()` is overridden, it will be used to select the time step in the `solve_adaptive()` functions.